 This system, in a nutshell, means that upon loan issuance, crypto volatility is no longer a concern for lenders.
 Rather, the risk is put on the platform and borrowers.

 Using this system, CoinLoan’s lenders remain safe, regardless of the market’s behavior.
-If you want to learn more about CoinLoan and how we battle volatility, this blog post is for you.

 “Crypto Activities Are Shadow and Illegal”

 Another reason people are afraid of cryptocurrency is that the crypto industry remains relegated to a niche status due to a lack of regulation.
 However, if you think that cryptocurrency is banned worldwide, see Figure #1 below.

 In Figure #1, countries with a “full or partial prohibition” on Bitcoin usage are red, and all green countries have ruled Bitcoin as “legal to use.”
 Pink and yellow indicate a “contentious” stance on Bitcoin based on interpretations of old laws and legal restrictions, respectively.
 You can read about the legality of Bitcoin by country, according to Wikipedia, here.